Ark Walworth Academy: History

-The school has its origins in Mina Road School which opened during the Victorian era.
+The school has its origins in Mina Road School which opened during the late Victorian era.
 Pupils included Albert Edward McKenzie who won the Victoria Cross.

-Walworth School was established in 1946 as an ‘experimental’ or ‘interim’ comprehensive school.
+Walworth School was established in 1946 as an 'experimental' or 'interim' comprehensive school.

 Academy

 The school converted to an Ark academy for the 2007-08 academic year.

 This school is split up into three sections named after notable local figures: Chaplin, Babbage and Seacole.
 The Chaplin and Babbage blocks are two separate halves of Key Stage 3.
 Key Stage 4 is known as Seacole.

 The Ofsted report of July 2010 rated it as "Good, with outstanding capacity to improve".